 5. Seats with singular skinny legs

-Petite furniture don’t need to scrimp on seat surface.
+Petite furniture doesn’t need to scrimp on the seat surface.
 Seats and tables with skinny or singular legs take up less floor space and keep the balcony looking less cluttered.

 These pretty ones are from a homegrown store that restores vintage items, Second Charm.

 Balconies make good secondary dining spaces – pair those poached eggs with the view of your neighbour’s laundry.

 Instead of a space-consuming table, use a stool as a side table or coffee table!
 We especially like decorative and petite garden stools – they totally fit the outdoor theme too.

 Turn a crate on its side to use the top surface like a table, and the compartment at the bottom as storage – genius, no?
 If you don’t need the storage, then just flip the crate upside down.
 Paint it or stain it to a colour of your choice!

 You might have to whip out your utility belt for this one or engage a carpenter.
 This foldout murphy bar is space-saving, and more importantly, so cool.
 Storage plus table surface minus the cumbersomeness.